YuanheZ/lean-stat-learning-theory/README.md

 ## Recipe for Vibe Formalization

-We provide a practical recipe for human–AI collaborative formalization in Lean 4, distilled from our experience producing ~30,000 lines of verified code with Claude Code (`Claude-Opus-4.5`).
+We provide a practical recipe for human–AI collaborative formalization in Lean 4, distilled from our experience producing ~30,000 lines of human-verified code with Claude Code (`Claude-Opus-4.5`).
 The full guide and example prompts live in [`vibe-recipe/`](./vibe-recipe/).

 **Workflow at a glance.** The process follows four iterative steps: